 June 2009: McHugh signed with scout Marlin McPhail of the Mets after they chose him in the 18th round, out of Berry College in Mount Berry, Georgia.

 June 19, 2013: The Rockies sent Eric Young to the Mets, acquiring McHugh.

 December 18, 2013: The Astros claimed McHugh off waivers from the Rockies.

 - Jan 11, 2019: Collin and the Astros avoided arbitration agreeing to a one-year deal.

 |Draft:||Mets #18 - 2008 - Out of Berry College (GA)|

-I BETCHA YOU DIDN'T KNOW: Collin McHugh won more games in the American League from 2014 through 2016 -- 43 wins -- than any pitcher except Cy Young winners David Price, Rick Porcello, Corey Kluber and Felix Hernandez
+I BETCHA YOU DIDN'T KNOW: From 2014-2016, McHugh won more games in the American League—43 wins—than any pitcher except Cy Young winners David Price, Rick Porcello, Corey Kluber and Felix Hernandez.
+Wow!

 "It's not so much soreness or even a conscious thing," Collin said, "but maybe your arm angle starts to drop a little bit.
 It finds the path of least resistance.